Seasonal Sports Club User Guide

 Emergency access

-The seasonal tenant is responsible for ensuring that any essential safety measure components within a building, such as fire extinguishers, fire hoses, and emergency exits are not blocked or covered.
+The seasonal tenant is responsible for ensuring that any essential safety measure components within a building, such as fire extinguishers, fire hoses, switchboards and emergency exits are not blocked or covered.

 The seasonal tenant is also responsible for keeping paths of egress accessible and safe.